-First you decide what Format you want the exported file to be: JPEG and TIFF are the most common, but there is more to get from the drop-down list.
+First, you decide what Format you want the exported file to be: JPEG and TIFF are the most common, but there is more to get from the drop-down list.
 Depending on your selection Capture One will set the bit-depth to 8 or 16 bit or allow you to select it.
-In general 8-bits is sufficient except for the most demanding assignments or heavy post-processing.
-In these occasions you select 16-bits.
+In general, 8-bits are sufficient except for the most demanding assignments or heavy post-processing.
+On these occasions you select 16-bits.
 For web choose JPEG.

 Quality, Profile, Resolution, and Scale

-Next, you may get a Quality (JPEG) or Options (TIFF) field, or none.
+Next, you may get a Quality (JPEG) or Options (TIFF) field or none.
 TIFF compression is lossless, the JPEG quality setting as a measure for compression is not.
-Choose a lower quality for web to save space and allow a fast transmission.
+Choose a lower quality for the web to save space and allow a fast transmission.

 Special feature: embedding the camera profile assures you that all color information of the images is retained in the output.

-The Resolution field in pixels per inch, millimeter or centimeter does not affect the amount of pixels or quality of the image.
+The Resolution field in pixels per inch, millimeter or centimeter does not affect the number of pixels or quality of the image.
 This is a common misconception.
 Leave it to the default 300 px/inch unless you have a reason to change it.
-It is used to translate the amount of pixels to physical dimensions.
+It is used to translate the number of pixels to physical dimensions.